mauserrifle/simresults/README.md

 ### rFactor reader

-* Supports both rFactor and rFactor 2
+* Supports rFactor and rFactor 2.
+Also works for other rFactor powered games:
+  Game Stock Car 2012, Game Stock Car 2013 and Formula Truck 2013
 * Detects and fixes position data (sometimes log files report complete wrong positions due to lag/bugs)
 * Detects human and AI players using their aids (sometimes log files report